Persistent Ballistic Entanglement Spreading with Optimal Control in Quantum Spin Chains

-Fig.~\ref{fig-2} demonstrates the robustness of the ballistic spreading of entanglement for different total evolution time with $T \leq T_S$ and for the early time (about $t<1$) with $T>T_S$.
-The inset shows that the data with different $T$'s ``perfectly'' collapse to the linear relation given by Eq.~(\ref{eq-linear}).
-For $T>T_S$, the EE robustly reaches the genuine saturation value $\tilde{S}$ at $t=T$.
+\R{\textit{Robustness.---}} Figure.~\ref{fig-2} demonstrates the robustness of the ballistic EE spreading for different total evolution times $T$.
+The inset shows that the curves with different $T$'s ``perfectly'' collapse to the linear relation given by Eq.~(\ref{eq-linear}) \R{for the early times.
+In all cases, $\tilde{S}$ is reached for the final state.} \R{Note the states with the maximal EE are obviously not unique but form a subspace.
+The coefficients of a state therein is a unitary matrix from its Schmidt decomposition $\Psi = UV^{\dagger}/Z$ (with $Z$ denotes the normalization factor), where the Schmidt coefficients are equal.}

-We also calculate the fidelity $f = \left| \langle \psi(T)| \psi(T') \rangle \right|$ between the obtained final states with different total evolution time ($T>T_S$ and $T'>T_S$).
-Here the initial states are taken as the same product state.
-Even the EE of these final states are (almost) equal, the fidelity between any two of them is just about $O(10^{-3})$.
-This suggests that the states with $S(T)=\tilde{S}$ accessible by VEEF should form a subarea in the Hilbert space.
-The time evolutions with different $T$'s and VEEF's reach different states in such a subarea.